sagemath/sagewiki_to_gh-2022-10-10/education4.md

 == Logistics ==

  * June 13, 14 and 15 are expected to be full days.
 So plan to travel on June 12 and June 16.
+ * All sessions will be held in Mechanical Engineering 238 ([[http://www.css.washington.edu/room/MEB+238|MEB 238 layout]]).
+This building is just east of the central Drumheller Fountain on this [[http://www.washington.edu/maps/|interactive campus map]].
  * [[days41|Sage Days 41]] will happen the same week at the University of Washington with the Sage Notebook as its theme.
  * Lodging: arrangements TBA here.
  * See the [[uw-local-info|local information page]] for more specifics.